FAQ Frequently Asked Questions

 You can attend the show for one day, two days, three days, or all four days.
 There are discounts for advance ticket purchases.
 Go to http://floridasupercon.com/supercon-tickets/ for all the info on tickets.
 There are significant savings for 3 and 4 day passes, especially if you get your tickets early.

-Tickets are available in advance on our website on the tickets page at http://floridasupercon.com/supercon-tickets/, we have a new webhosting so let us know how our site is running.
+Tickets are available in advance on our website on the tickets page at http://floridasupercon.com/supercon-tickets/.
 When you purchase your tickets online, you will get a ticket confirmation emailed to you.
 We do not mail individual tickets.
 Bring the confirmation with you to the show and that’s your ticket.
 If you lose it, don’t worry…. we’ll have your name on the registration list, just bring your ID.

 I purchased tickets but can no longer attend.
 What do I do with my tickets?